rdmdk/cards/README.md

 # rules
 - First to 21 wins
 - If not 21 then the player with the highest total without exceeding 21 wins
+- The high roller is the player with the biggest bank and must bet a minimum of a third of their bank each round, while other players can bet at most two-thirds of theirs
-- There are no ties so if two or more players stand or finish at X and X is the highest total then the top-left-most player wins
+- There are no ties so if two or more players stand or finish at X and X is the highest total then the high roller or top-left-most player (whichever comes first) wins

 # etc
 To play with a set number of players, append ?x (x being the number) to the end of the URL below (eg. https://rdmdk.github.io/cards/?4)